rust-cli/env_logger/README.md

 [2018-11-03T06:09:06Z INFO  default] starting up
 ```

+`env_logger` can be configured in other ways besides an environment variable.
+See [the examples](tree/master/examples) for more approaches.

 ### In tests

 Tests can use the `env_logger` crate to see log messages generated during that test: